Views

 Chicago is one of several cities using a model that basically treats youth violence as a public health issue and not just a law enforcement problem.
 The idea is to follow the example of epidemiologists and public health experts by adopting the same kind of successful approaches that have gotten people to stop smoking or use seat beats or condoms.

-This kind of program has gotten results in Boston and other cities (Stockton, California being one close to home), and it’s one of things I’ve been studying during my fellowship at Harvard.
-In fact, one of the early pioneers of the violence-as-a-public-health concept is Harvard’s own Deborah Prothrow-Stith.
+Another program called Ceasefire has gotten results in Boston and other cities (Stockton, California being one close to home), and it’s one of things I’ve been studying during my fellowship at Harvard.

 More than anything, I’m hoping to see the city of Salinas emulate some of this success.